1st Infantry Division (United States): Band

 The 1st Infantry Division Band (abbreviated as the 1ID Band and often known as the Big Red One Band) is the musical ambassador for the division that performs for military ceremonies at Fort Riley and the surrounding communities in the Midwest.
 The 38-member band contains the Concert Wind Ensemble, the Marching Band, a Seated Ceremonial Band as well as other specialized ensembles.
 The band was notably involved in the Thunder Road incident in Vietnam, during which Major General John Hay ordered the band to march down "Thunder Road", for one mile while playing the Colonel Bogey March.
 The road, which was critical to the division's operations, was under the control of a North Vietnamese Army regiment.
 Confused by the action, the regiment withdrew from the area, with the band fulfilling a remarkable combat mission without firing a shot.
 In 2008, a parachutist injured three members of the band after crashing into them following getting off course during military review.

 Song

 According to the 1st Infantry Division history, the song was composed in 1943 by Captain Donald T. Kellett, who retired after a 30-year career as a colonel and died in 1991.
 Later revised from "Men of a great division" to "Soldiers of a great division".

-Current structure
+Organization

-1st Infantry Division consists of the following elements: a division headquarters and headquarters battalion, two armored brigade combat teams, a division artillery, a combat aviation brigade, a sustainment brigade, and a combat sustainment support battalion.
-The field artillery battalions remain attached to their brigade combat teams.
+1st Infantry Division consists of the following elements: a division headquarters and headquarters battalion, two armored brigade combat teams, a division artillery, a combat aviation brigade, a division sustainment brigade, and a headquarters battalion.